crlangas/crlangas/README.md

 # 💫 About Me:
-A proggraming student who is passionate about lerning java and loves to tinker with computers.
+A proggraming student who is passionate about learning and loves to tinker with computers.
+Currently learning javascript and php.

 # 💻 Tech Stack: